AdminTurnedDevOps/SMAnalyzer/README.md

 All applications should perform as expected, and typically, bad performance stems from an networking issue (unless it's a specific app/code issue)

+**PLEASE NOTE**: This is for scanning real-time/current usage, not a forecasting tool that learns over time.

 ## How Does The ML Piece Work?

 SMAnalyzer uses a K-means clustering algorithm, which automatically sorts things into groups based on how similar they are to each other.